Dallas Cup 2021 – Buzz Notes Day One – 3rd Degree

 Zach Molomo is a 2008 playing up and I can see why… and why he’s been mentioned to me.
 He’s not getting a lot of the ball in this game but his movement is really nice and in the action he got I can see some good quality.

 Cayne Madhlangove I quite liked.
 He has a presence to the game.
-He played both holding mid and right back and I enjoyed watching him play both.
+He played and right back and I enjoyed watching him play both.

 I loved the mentality of left back Michael Cortellessa.
 He was constantly making aggressive forward runs and putting the opposition under pressure.